text-forge/text-forge/README.md

 > Please read CHANGELOG.md for complete breaking changes list.

 ## 👀 New to Text Forge?
 Start from [Text Forge Introduction](https://text-forge.github.io/docs/introduction/)
-> Explore why you need an editor loke Text Forge!
+> Explore why you need an editor like Text Forge!

 ## 🗺️ Want to know more?
 Take an [Overview of Text Forge here](https://text-forge.github.io/docs)
 > List of features will be available soon